top of page

 Glaze Testing:

 Often hundreds of glaze and clay body tests are carried out before a colour, texture, firing temperature are chosen.
-I often experiment with line and triaxial glaze blends to achieve the results I need.
+I often experiment may base glazes then begin with with line and triaxial glaze blends. my recent glaze developments

 sketch masking drawing